RefurbishedCommodore/Peripherals/Disk Drives/Commodore 1541/Assy 250442/PCB No 251830 REV A/Ser.No. HB5 029916/README.md

 ## Testing the DD3 installation

 Before the DD3 is installed permanently, it is installed for testing purposes as shown in the picture below below.
-The jumper is left open and the wide ribbon cable is connected to the UC4 socket on the 1541 mainboard.
+The jumper, JP1, is left open and the wide ribbon cable is connected to the UC4 socket on the 1541 mainboard.

 <p align="center">
     <img src="Images/DD3_07.jpeg" alt="Description" width="800">